bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 42°
+- 43°
-- light rain
+- mist
-- 82% humidity
+- 85% humidity
-- 13 mph wind
+- 18 mph wind
-- 1.11 inches of precipitation in the past 24 hours
+- 1.13 inches of precipitation in the past 24 hours

 ## Temperature History